 - Utilized silver nanoparticle electrodes with immobilized lactate oxidase for sensitive lactate detection.

-- Successfully measured physiological sweat lactate concentrations ranging from 1–25 mM.
+- Demonstrated quantitative detection of physiological sweat lactate concentrations ranging from 1–25 mM.

 - Integrated Near Field Communication (NFC) technology for real-time wireless data transmission.